-If you place a skip on any public highway / road (including a pavement) you will need a skip permit from the local council.
-Failure to do so is unlawful.
-Your skip could be removed before you have filled it and you are liable to a fine.
+Before you place a skip on any public highway or road (including a pavement) you need to have a skip permit from the local council.
+Skip permits exist to control how many skips are placed on the road because they take up space and can impact parking and traffic flow.
+Not having a skip permit is unlawful, you can be liable to a fine, and the skip could be removed at any time.
 There is no requirement for a permit if you put a skip on private land, such as your driveway, field or private road.

-Skip permits are issued by councils.
-The majority of councils allow the skip hire company to apply for a permit on their client’s behalf although a few require the actual person paying for the skip to order it direct.
-Check with your local council beforehand to see what their process is or ask your skip provider, as they will know.
-It can take as much as 4 days to arrange a permit (although outside of London, the speed of processing permits tends to be a lot faster), so if you are hiring an on-road skip, remember to allow some extra time for this in your planning.
-If time is of the essence, you may be better off using a man and van rubbish clearance service as this can usually be undertaken within 24 hours of booking.
+The majority of councils allow (and some insist that) the skip hire company to apply for a permit on their client’s behalf although a few require the actual person paying for the skip to order it direct.
+Skip permits are issued by councils so it’s best to check with your local council beforehand to see what their process is or ask your skip provider, as they will know.

 |Essex skip permit||£20|

 |Exeter skip permit||£45|

 |London skip permit (average)||£50|

 |Manchester skip permit||£20|